Ria424/developers-animatesdk-docs/Document_object/Document88.md

 #### Description

-Method; retrieves the current [Timeline object](../Timeline_object/Timeline_summary.md) in the document.
+Method; Retrieves the current [Timeline object](../Timeline_object/Timeline_summary.md) in the document.
 The current timeline can be the current scene, the current symbol being edited, or the current screen.

 #### Example